amanraj41/neuropathology-dl/README.md

 ## ⚠️ Disclaimer

-This system is designed for **educational and research purposes only**.
+This system is designed for **research and demonstration purposes only**.
 It should not be used as the sole basis for medical diagnosis or treatment decisions.
 Always consult qualified healthcare professionals for medical advice.

 Key Points:
 - Not FDA approved or clinically validated